IBM/graph-db-insights/README.md

 ##### Add the Object Storage credentials to the notebook
 * Select the cell below `3.
 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
 * Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one created earlier.
-* Select `Insert to code` below config.json and click insert credentials from the dropdown.Please rename the variable to `credentials_1` if the name is different.
+* Select `Insert to code` below config.json and click insert credentials from the dropdown.
+Please rename the variable to `credentials_1` if the name is different.
 * Run the cell below `3.
 Add your service credentials for Object Storage` to load the variable `credentials_1`.

 ![](doc/source/images/config.png)